Sexual harassment: Importance of wording

-In every study used to measure sexual harassment, the wording of questions, introductions, definitions and other parts of the survey or interview can impact the responses.
+In every study measuring sexual harassment, the wording of questions, introductions, definitions, and other parts of the survey or interview can affect responses.
 Language can be used in many ways to get certain responses from the participants.

-Work done by Psychologist Mary Koss describes a problem in wording used to ask participants about sexual violence and how this can impact the results and assumption of prevalence.
+Work done by Psychologist Mary Koss describes a problem in wording used to ask participants about sexual violence and how this can impact the results and assumptions of prevalence.
 Koss explained the problem with other estimation methods was that the prevalence of sexual violence was skewed because the beliefs of the people being asked were that nonconsensual heterosexual sex was normative.
 Many sociologists believe that heterosexual relationships often involve nonconsensual sex that has been normalized because of the roles men and women fill in society.
 Men are dominant and aggressive, and women submit to their advances.
 This normality around nonconsensual heterosexual sex causes the spread of rape myths and the misrepresentation of rape prevalence in society.
-To combat this bias, Koss created a new instrument used neutral wording in her questions to dig deeper into their experiences with nonconsensual sex.
+To combat this bias, Koss created a new instrument that used neutral wording in her questions to dig deeper into their experiences with nonconsensual sex.
 She focused on women college students and found the prevalence of rape was much higher than was being reported.
-Koss' work displayed the importance of wording in surveys and her work received a lot of attention both good and bad.
+Koss' work highlighted the importance of wording in surveys and received considerable attention, both positive and negative.

 History

-Past measurement methods relied on simple checklists of what was considered sexual harassment, but these lacked reliability and validity which made results invalid and non-generalizable.
+Past measurement methods relied on simple checklists of what was considered sexual harassment, but these lacked reliability and validity, which made results invalid and non-generalizable.
 These past methods left many unanswered questions on how to measure sexual harassment in the best way.

-The first attempt at creating a way to classify and measure sexual harassment was created in 1980.
-Before there was a legal framework to follow, Till (1980) created a system based on a sample of college women, that classified different sexual harassment behaviors into five categories: Gender harassment, seductive behavior, sexual bribery, sexual coercion, sexual imposition, or assault.
+The first attempt at creating a way to classify and measure sexual harassment was made in 1980.
+Before there was a legal framework to follow, Till (1980) created a system based on a sample of college women that classified different sexual harassment behaviors into five categories: Gender harassment, seductive behavior, sexual bribery, sexual coercion, sexual imposition, or assault.

 Later in 1992, Gruber created another classification system that included 11 specific types of harassment organized into three categories in decreasing order of severity.
-The three categories were verbal requests, verbal remarks, nonverbal displays.
+The three categories were verbal requests, verbal remarks, and nonverbal displays.